RiteshRavichandran/PetNeeds/README.md

 ## Features
 1. Pet Owner Profile - A pet owner can create a profile to keep track of their desired products and order status.
-2. Support for a wide varity of pet-products - Food and Acessory catogory are supported currently, much more can be added later.
+2. Support for a wide variety of pet products - Food and Accessory category are supported currently, much more can be added later.
-3. A full fledge admin panel - inventory management, order management, user management and much more.
+3. A full fledge admin panel - inventory management, order management, user management, and much more.
-4. Support for payment gateway - paypal API is currently supported.
+4. Support for payment gateway - PayPal API is currently supported.
-5. Support for multiple product sizes and curresponding pricesses.
+5. Support for multiple product sizes and corresponding prices.
 6. Customer Management - Manage customer information such as name, address, and contact information.
 7. Sales Management - Record and track sales made by the pet shop.
 8. Purchase Management - Record and track purchases made by the pet shop.